 If you, a family member or friend has been injured in an accident, it’s important to be aware that you might be approached by touts offering legal services.

-This is increasingly common in South African hospitals and emergency rooms.
+This is increasingly common in South African hospitals and emergency rooms, and even at road accident sites.
 Touts approach people who are confused, suffering and in pain – and sometimes, they can be convincing and persistent.

-However, it’s not in your interests to use the services promoted by touts, whose behaviour is unethical and untrustworthy.
+However, it’s not in your interests to use the services promoted by touts.
+Their behaviour is unethical and untrustworthy.

 What is touting?